-- (a) date of filing of the NOI; - (b) the name, address, and telephone number of person or organization responsible for the prospecting (the "Prospector"); - (c) the name, address, and telephone number of a person to contact concerning the information in the NOI and reclamation of lands disturbed by prospecting: - (d) a description of lands, including: - (i) the site name, if applicable; - (ii) the location, by each quarter section, section, township and range; - (iii) where Public Land is involved, specify the land management agency, mailing address and telephone number; - (iv) the estimated acreage of land surface to be disturbed by the prospecting activities to include areas disturbed by access along routes for which reclamation is the responsibility of the Prospector; and - (v) a U.S.G.S.
-7.5 minute quadrangle, or similar map of adequate scale, that - (A) identifies the proposed prospecting site(s) or activity areas involving surface disturbance.
-Activity areas may include all drill holes, mud pits, excavations, trenches, adits, shafts, tunnels, rock dumps and prospecting roads; and
+- (a) date of filing of the Notice of Intent; - (b) person conducting exploration name, address, and phone number of person or organization doing the exploration the name, address, and telephone number of the Person conducting exploration; - (c) contact name, address, and phone number of person in the organization who should be contacted concerning reclamationthe name address, and telephone number of the a person to contact concerning the information in the NOI and reclamation of lands affected by exploration; - (d) adescription of lands, including: - (i) the site name, if applicable; - the location, by each quarter section, section, township and range.
+If more than one township is involved, give the one which includes most of the affected lands; - (iii) where Public Land is involved, specify the land management agency, mailing address and telephone number; - (iiiiv) estimated acreage of land surface to be disturbed the estimated acreage of land surface to be affected by the exploration activities to include areas affected by access along routes for which reclamation is the responsibility of the Person conducting exploration; and - (iv) a U.S.G.S.
+7.5 minute quadrangle, or similar map of adequate scale, which locates the exploration site(s)that:

-- (B) includes sufficient detail to identify and locate known prospecting features and facilities that may be affected and those that are not anticipated to be affected.
-This includes the location of all drill holes, mud pits, excavations, trenches, adits, shafts, tunnels, rock dumps and prospecting roads; - (e) the approximate date of anticipated commencement of the above described prospecting activity; - (f) a narrative description of the methods to be used to conduct the prospecting operation, including, but not limited to, the types and uses of equipment, drilling, surface blasting, road or other access route construction, excavations, and other site disturbance activities; - (g) the measures to be taken to reclaim any affected land consistent with the applicable requirements of Rule 3.1.
-Such reclamation must be completed within five (5) years of the completion of prospecting activities notice provided for in Rule 5.7; and
+- (A) identifies the proposed exploration site(s) or activity areas involving surface disturbance.
+Activity areas may include all drill holes, mud pits, excavations, trenches, and explorations roads; and - (B) includes sufficient detail to identify and locate all known exploration features and facilities that may be affected and those that are not anticipated to be affected.
+This includes the location of all drill holes, mud pits, excavations, trenches, and exploration roads. - (vi) provide documentation of the legal right to enter to conduct exploration and reclamation, for Owners of Record described in Rule 1.6.2(1)(e)(i).
+This may include a copy of a lease, deed, abstract of title, a current tax receipt, or a signed statement by the Landowner and acknowledged by a Notary Public stating that the Person conducting exploration has legal right to enter to conduct exploration and reclamation. - (e) date of commencement the approximate date of anticipated commencement and the date of completion of the above-described exploration activity.
+Completion of activities and commencement of reclamation shall not exceed five (5) years unless approved by the Office or Board; - type of operation describe the type of operations which will be undertaken in conducting the exploration operations.
+For example: "The exploration operations will involve drilling, trenching, bulk sample removal, shaft sinking, etc.," or "The drilling will be conducted by use of a truck mounted rig, mud drilling, air drilling, etc.;"a narrative description of the methods to be used to conduct the exploration operation, including, but not limited to, the types and uses of equipment, drilling, road or other access route construction, excavations, and other site disturbance activities; - (g) reclamation measures state the measures to be taken to reclaim any affected land consistent with the applicable requirements of Section Rule 3.1.
+Such reclamation must be completed within five (5) years of the completion of exploration activities notice provided for in Rule 5.6; - (h) a statement that exploration will be conducted pursuant to the terms and conditions listed on the approved form; and - (i) an application fee as specified in Section 34-32.5-125(a)(IX), C.R.S.